Alevsk/rbac-scope/docs/extractor.md

 # Extractors

-The RBAC-Ops tool includes several extractors that analyze Kubernetes manifests to gather information about identities, workloads, and RBAC configurations.
+The RBAC-Scope tool includes several extractors that analyze Kubernetes manifests to gather information about identities, workloads, and RBAC configurations.

 ## Identity Extractor